KanopusDev/Aurelis/docs/CONTRIBUTING.md

 ### PyPI Publishing

-We use GitHub Actions to automatically publish releases to PyPI:
+We use GitHub Actions to automatically publish releases to PyPI.
+The workflow can be triggered in two ways:

+#### Automated Release Publishing
 1. Create and publish a new GitHub Release
 2. The `publish-pypi.yml` workflow triggers automatically
 3. Package is built using Poetry and uploaded to PyPI
 4. Verify the package is available at https://pypi.org/p/aurelisai

+#### Manual Publishing
+1. Go to the "Actions" tab in the GitHub repository
+2. Select the "Upload Python Package" workflow
+3. Click "Run workflow"
+4. Choose environment (test or pypi)
+   - `test` publishes to TestPyPI (https://test.pypi.org)
+   - `pypi` publishes to production PyPI (https://pypi.org)
+5. Optionally override the version (otherwise uses version from pyproject.toml)
+6. Click "Run workflow"

 To modify the publishing process:
 - Edit `.github/workflows/publish-pypi.yml`